solrudev/Ackpine/docs/faq.md

 Only in specific scenarios:

 - **Via Shizuku plugin**: when your app has root or ADB shell access through [Shizuku](guide/shizuku.md), installs and uninstalls can bypass user confirmation entirely.
+- **Via libsu plugin**: when your app has root access, installs and uninstalls can bypass user confirmation entirely.
 - **Via `requireUserAction = false` (delicate API)**: on API level 31+, if certain conditions are met (e.g. the app is updating itself, or the installer has the appropriate permissions), the system may skip user confirmation.
 See [User's confirmation](guide/configuration.md#users-confirmation) for details and caveats.
 - **Via being a device owner / affiliated profile owner / system-signed app**: Ackpine uses Android's `PackageInstaller` which will install silently if an app has such privileges.